lukaszwelnic/TicketReservationSystem/README.md

 - Connect to a cassandra cluster:

       cqlsh -u cassandra -p cassandra
-- Create a database using the shell command
+- Create a database using the shell command:

       ./cassandra-init.sh